bradfrost/atomic-design/chapter-2.md

 ## Templates
-{% include figure.html src="../images/content/atomic-design-templates.png" caption="templates" %}
+{% include figure.html src="../images/content/atomic-design-templates.png" caption="" %}

 With templates, we break our biochemistry analogy to get into language that makes more sense to clients and final output.
 Templates are composed mostly of organisms combined together to form page-level objects.